OtakuMegane/DerpyBot/README.md

 # DerpyBot #

-A chat bot with a learning markov-chain module.
+A chat bot with a learning markov chain module.
 Originally created because there was no Discord equivalent to the [markovsky-irc bot](https://sourceforge.net/projects/markovsky/).
-While markov chat bots exist for Discord, all that were found only took manual input at startup and didn't consider words or phrases from the actual chat they were triggered by.
+While markov chat bots exist for Discord, all that were found at the time only took manual input at startup and didn't consider words or phrases from the actual chat they were triggered by.

 ## Requirements ##
  - Python 3.5+